GoogleContainerTools/kpt-config-sync/examples/post-sync/README.md

-# Sync Status Watch Controller
+# Config Sync Error Monitoring and Alerting Solution

-A Kubernetes controller that monitors and reports sync error status for Config Sync's `RootSync` and `RepoSync` resources.
-The controller watches for errors in the status.conditions, status.sync, status.source, and status.rendering fields and logs them for observability.
+A comprehensive solution for monitoring, logging, and alerting on Config Sync status errors.
+This solution includes a Kubernetes controller that watches `RootSync` and `RepoSync` resources, detects errors in their status fields, and integrates with Google Cloud services to provide enhanced observability and automated notifications.

+The solution enables:
+- Real-time monitoring of sync errors in Config Sync resources
+- Structured logging to Google Cloud Logging
+- Automated alerting through Pub/Sub, Cloud Functions, and email notifications
+- Integration with various notification channels (email, Slack, etc.)
+- Custom error handling workflows with Google Application Integration

 > **Note**: ⚠️ **This component is not released with Config Sync**.
 > - It is **only compatible** with the **Config Sync API at same branch HEAD**.